Frozen Watermelon Dog Treats

-Keep your dog cool with these homemade watermelon pupsicles.
+Keep your dog cool with these homemade frozen watermelon dog treats.
 With just 2 ingredients these frozen dog treats are great to have to hand in the freezer.

-These homemade pupsicles are dairy-free, gluten-free and low carb too.
+These homemade watermelon pupsicles are dairy-free, gluten-free and low carb too.
 A pupsicle is a term for a popsicle but just for dogs.

 This post may contain affiliate links.
 Please read my disclosure policy for more information.